-- 1. Push the Math button to see the Math Menu. - 2.
-Push Operation ▶ FFT. - 3.
-Select the Source channel for the Math FFT.
+- 1. Push the Math button to see the Math Menu.

+- 2. Push Operation ► FFT.

+- 3. Select the Math FFT Source channel.

 In many cases, the oscilloscope can produce a useful FFT spectrum even if the YT waveform is not triggered.
 This is especially true if your signal is periodic or random (noisy).